 * * * * *

-The next day, Ravenswood was working at the Tower and Melody was at the coffee shop.
-There were enough employees around for Melody to disappear into her office for a while without causing them to become short-handed.
+The next day, Ravenswood was working at Crystal Towers and Melody was at the coffee shop.
+There were enough employees around for her to disappear into her office for a while without causing them to become short-handed.
 She sat down at her computer and searched the internet for cheerleader outfits.

 These are a bit racy, she thought as she looked over the first website.
 Are these real cheerleading outfits?
 Or sexy costumes?

-A few clicks confirmed that she had, indeed, found a legitimate cheerleading uniform company, and people did expect teenage girls to wear these outfits at school functions.
+A few clicks confirmed that she had, indeed, found a legitimate cheerleading uniform company.

-"If I had a daughter, I wouldn't let her dress this way," Melody muttered as she clicked to another company.
+"If I had a daughter, I wouldn't let her dress this way," she muttered as she clicked to another company.

 This one was no different than the first.
 What the hell?